 Day 03: Rest and acclimatization day with optional hikes around Namche.
 Overnight Lodge.

-Day 07: Climb Gokyo Ri Peak (5,357m/3-4 hours).Overnight Lodge.Early Morning climb a top the hill at Gokyo Ri for spectacular views of Everest, Lhotse, Cho Oyu and Makalu, four of the highest peaks in the world.
-View from Gokyo Ri is mesmerising, with the horizon filled with jagged snow clad mountains and below the sight of the Nzogumpa Glacier and the Gokyo Lakes.After breakfast trek along the Gokyo valley to the fifth lake.
+Day 07: Climb Gokyo Ri Peak (5357 m/3-4 hours).Overnight Lodge.Early in the morning, climb atop the hill at Gokyo Ri for spectacular views of Everest, Lhotse, Cho Oyu, and Makalu, four of the highest peaks in the world.

 Day 11: Trek to Lukla.
 Overnight Lodge